manyducksco/borf/notes/client/state-not-attrs.md

         })}
       </section>

-      {/* Creates an Outlet window that renders children or nested routes */}
+      {/* Creates an Outlet view that renders children or nested routes */}
       <p>{this.outlet()}</p>
     </div>
   );